drepo-eth/site/content/drepo/decentralization/centralization/index.md

 replicas.
 Writing changes to the slave instances is not allowed from external clients but only from the _primary_ node.

+{{< image-svg src="database-replication.excalidraw.svg" alt="Database Replication" caption="Database Replication: Data generally flows from the primary through the replicas to the users.
+The primary instance is the central control instance governing the content in the database system." >}}

 Other large cloud systems like [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) clusters are centralized despite being _distributed_.
 The network is controlled by a _control plane_ that